honne/cdap/cdap-docs/hydrator-manual/source/_includes/plugins/index.rst

 If you are creating a custom plugin that extends the **existing system artifacts,** its name should not collide with existing names, for ease-of-use in the CDAP UI and Cask Hydrator Studio.
+You can create your own plugin and plugin-type, depending on the functionality you are adding.